 A student has the right to appeal an Academic Suspension status the first time they/he/she is placed on it.
 All appeals must be in writing and must be submitted to the Academic Dean for approval.
-The appeal must include a plan for returning to Academic Good Standing, the minimum term GPA the student will earn for each semester, as well as a deadline by which the student expects to complete the plan.
-The deadline to submit appeals is Friday at 5:00 pm of the fourth week after the end of the semester in which the student was placed on Academic Suspension, or 4 weeks from the date that the notice to the student was sent.
+The appeal must include a plan for returning to Academic Good Standing, the minimum term GPA the student will earn for each semester, and a deadline by which the student expects to complete the plan.
+The deadline to submit an appeal is Friday at 5:00 pm of the fourth week after the end of the semester in which the student was placed on Academic Suspension or four weeks from the date that the AAC sent the notice to the student.